Empirical Process Control

 If 1 and 2 are both ‘in control’ and highly reliable, then 3 is likely to be reliable.
 Ceteris paribus.
 These are the conditions for a defined (waterfall) approach.

-At the other ‘end’, if both 1 and 2 are ‘not in control’ or unreliable, then 3 is, by the definition of this model, unreliable.
+At the other ‘end’, if both 1 and 2 are ‘not in control’ or unreliable, then 3 is, by the definition of this model, unreliable, as so Empirical Process Control is recommended.
 (Unless there is some other element that magically makes it reliable.)
-These are the conditions for an empirical approach.
+These are the conditions for an empirical (process control) approach.

 a.
 We inspect 3 often.
 This is only common sense — when 3 is unreliable one naturally wants to inspect it more often, with the ‘best possible’ eyes, expecting it often, not to be what we want.
 In fact, we inspect each piece of output.

 b.
-When 3 is not what we want, if we can, we pull it back to the beginning, and run it through again.
+When 3 is not what we want, if we can, we pull it back to the beginning, and run it through again in Empirical Process.
 And try to ‘adapt’ either 1 or 2, to make them temporarily more reliable.
 And pray that 3 becomes — after we run it through again — actually what we want.

 We are assuming for now 3 (the widget) can be run through again, usefully.
 Of course, this may not always be the case.
 For software, this is generally true.
 For some physical products, this may be a bad option.